mikboy018/fsnd-vagrant/vagrant/catalog/README.md

 Consists of:

 	i. id (primary key)
-	ii.
-Name (text)
+	ii. name (text)
-	iii.
-Owner (foreign key), will be the admin
+	iii. owner_id (foreign key)

 Authentication / Registration:

 This app will use authentication via Google plus.
 One person (my account), will be designated admin.
+If you would like to change the admin, enter the desired credentials in populated_db.py, with admin = True.

-Registration will occur separate from signing in.
-If there is no account, the user will see a register and login buttons in the navigation bar.
-Without registering (or logging in with a registered account), they will be a guest.
+Registration will occur automatically if a new user tries to log in.
+If there is no account, the user will see a login button in the header.
+Without logging in, they will be a guest, and have no permissions (outside of read functions).